lynkos/blog/_posts/2025-09-11-playing-windows-games.md

 ###### Solution 1: Steam Console
 Source[^steamconsole]

+> Make sure you have the native Steam app for macOS
+{: .prompt-important }

 > Use `~` instead of `$HOME` for any paths!
 {: .prompt-warning }

-1. Make sure you have the native Steam app for macOS

-2. Open your web browser (e.g. Firefox, Chrome, Safari, etc.) and enter [`steam://open/console`](steam://open/console) in the URL bar
+Open your web browser (e.g. Firefox, Chrome, Safari, etc.) and enter [`steam://open/console`](steam://open/console) in the URL bar

-3. Once Steam (for macOS) opens, click the <kbd>Console</kbd> tab
+Once Steam (for macOS) opens, click the <kbd>Console</kbd> tab

-4. Enter the following in the bottom prompt to enable downloading Windows games via macOS Steam
+Enter the following in the bottom prompt to enable downloading Windows games via macOS Steam

 ```plaintext
 @sSteamCmdForcePlatformType windows
 ```

-5. Either through SteamDB.info or via the store page's link, find and copy the app ID (e.g. `3527290`) of the game you want to download
+Either through SteamDB.info or via the store page's link, find and copy the app ID (e.g. `3527290`) of the game you want to download

-6. Enter the following in the console, where `<APP_ID>` is the app ID (e.g. `3164500`) of the game you want to download
+Enter the following in the console, where `<APP_ID>` is the app ID (e.g. `3164500`) of the game you want to download

 ```plaintext
 app_install <APP_ID>